nielsrolf/tensorflow-lrp/README.md

 ## Coding Conventions
 In the tensorflow Network, every layer has an ´input_tensor´ and an ´output_tensor´.
-The ´input_tensor´ contains the actual input (output of previous layer) and formatting (e.g. reshaping). ´input_tensor.eval()´ should suit as input for numpylayer.forward()
+The ´input_tensor´ contains the input (output of previous layer) after formatting (e.g. reshaping).